‘Glee’ actress accused of domestic battery on husband

 CHESAPEAKE, W.Va.
 (AP) — An actress on the former hit show “Glee” has been charged with domestic battery in West Virginia.

-The Kanawha County Sheriff’s Office tweeted Sunday that 30-year-old Naya Rivera was arrested overnight for domestic battery in Chesapeake.
+The Kanawha County Sheriff’s Office tweeted Sunday that 30-year-old Naya Rivera was arrested overnight for domestic battery on her husband in Chesapeake.

 The sheriff said Rivera was released after being arraigned.